qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

                          user name
- row_number              Stores the number of the current row value                   Returns the current value
+ row_number              Stores the number of the current row value                   Returns the current value values                  \
 ======================= =======================================================

 Recent Functions
 -----------------

 This group contains recently used functions.
-Any expression used in the Expression dialog is added to the list, sorted from the more recent to the less one.
-This helps to quickly retrieve any previous expression.
+Depending on the context of its usage (feature selection, field calculator, generic), any applied expression is added to the corresponding list (up to ten expressions), sorted from the more recent to the less one.
+This helps to quickly retrieve and reapply any previously used expression.

 .. index:: Custom functions